IAmJonoBo/n00plicate/docs/quality/biome-dprint.md

 # Biome & dprint Configuration

-Advanced code formatting and linting setup with Biome and dprint for the Mimic design system.
+Advanced code formatting and linting setup with Biome and dprint for the n00plicate design system.

 ## Overview

-This guide covers the setup and configuration of Biome for TypeScript/JavaScript linting and formatting, and dprint for additional file formatting across the Mimic workspace.
+This guide covers the setup and configuration of Biome for TypeScript/JavaScript linting and formatting, and dprint for additional file formatting across the n00plicate workspace.

 ## Biome Configuration